Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: Appendix B: RQ2

 \subsubsection{Dataset}

 The dataset is created using the training set of \quoref\, which is divided into train/dev/test split for entity type detector model training and evaluation.
-A sample data point looks like the following: \begin{blockquote} \textbf{Text}: What is the full name of the person who is the television reporter that brings in a priest versed in Catholic exorcism rites? \textbf{Label}: ' \end{blockquote} The data distribution is shown in Figure \ref{fig:distr}.
-As can be seen, it is very skewed.
+A sample data point is shown in \autoref{fig:sample-classification}.